jsiek/arete/README.md

 * `return_mode` (the strings `value` or `address`) is whether the enclosing function expects to return a value or address.

-* `env` an environment mapping all the in-scope variables to their addresses.
+* `env` an *environment*, that is, a dictionary that maps all the in-scope variables to their addresses.

 ## Machine Operations